NUSBF/JsCoFE/data_link/README.md

 ## API Authentication

 Authentication for the API is handled via HTTP headers.
 Some API endpoints require the admin_key (configured in config.json), to be passed in the HTTP header.
 Requests that handle data for a user, require the cloudrun_id to be provided.
-All API called can be done with the admin_key set.
+The admin_key allows all API calls to be made.

 Example headers: